awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 1. Choose **Schedule Event**\.
 **Note**
-It might take 1\-2 minutes for the updated event start time to reflect in the console\.
+It might take 1\-2 minutes for the updated event start time to be reflected in the console\.

 **To reschedule a reboot event \(AWS CLI\)**

 1. Only events that have an event deadline date, indicated by a value for `NotBeforeDeadline`, can be rescheduled\.
-Use the following [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) command to view the `NotBeforeDeadline` parameter value:
+Use the following [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) command to view the `NotBeforeDeadline` parameter value\.

    ```
    aws ec2 describe-instance-status --instance-id i-1234567890abcdef0
    ```

-   The following example output shows a `system-reboot` event that can be rescheduled because `NotBeforeDeadline` contains a value:
+   The following example output shows a `system-reboot` event that can be rescheduled because `NotBeforeDeadline` contains a value\.

    ```
    [